Legalphoenix/llmcodebase/README.md

 Quick Start

 Prerequisites:
+1. Save the code from sharecodebase.py
-1. pip install watchdog
+2. Create a venv and pip install watchdog

 Run Script in your terminal:
-1. python sharecodebase.py
+1. Python sharecodebase.py
 2. Then drag your project folder to the terminal and press Enter.